cequel/cequel/README.md

 ### Rails integration ###

 Cequel does not require Rails, but if you are using Rails, you will need version 3.2+.
-Cequel::Model will read from the configuration file `config/cequel.yml` if it is present.
+Cequel::Record will read from the configuration file `config/cequel.yml` if it is present.
 A simple example configuration would look like this: